lilin-bme/lilin-bme.github.io/index.md

 {% capture text %}

-We are a multidisciplinary nanooptics laboratory at the School of Biomedical Engineering, Shanghai Jiao Tong University.
+Dr. Li LIN, a scientist working in the field of Raman sensing, is currently an Assistant Professor at the School of Biomedical Engineering, SJTU.
+We are a multidisciplinary nanooptics laboratory working with Dr. LIN.
 Our group members are from various backgrounds in materials science, biomedical engineering, electrical engineering, biology, physics, medicine, and other disciplines.
-We are a tiny and compact group working with Dr. Li LIN at SJTU.

 {%
   include botton.html